Basil Pao: Other activities

 Basil Pao's photographs have been used in books and magazines all over the world.
 He took photographs for Bernardo Bertolucci's The Last Emperor and Il piccolo Buddha (Little Buddha), and held the photographic exhibitions Glimpses of Silence and The Last Emperor Collection across Asia and Europe.
 He has also produced several other photography books, including China Revealed (publisher Weidenfeld & Nicolson) and limited edition books Aman and Bhutan for publisher Amanresorts.
-He lately released a book called Hands containing only pictures of people's hands from all over the world.
+He also released a book called Hands containing only pictures of people's hands from all over the world.

-Pao also performed as an actor in the role of Zaifeng, Prince Chun and assistant director in The Last Emperor.
+Pao also performed as an actor in the role of Zaifeng, Prince Chun in The Last Emperor.

+In 2023, he published Carnival of Dreams, a retrospective of his 50-year career.